 The 2019 Loan Charge is a way for HMRC to retrospectively collect taxes that taxpayers (mostly self-employed) allegedly avoided through disguised remuneration, including contractor loan schemes.
 HMRC is looking to collect taxes from anyone who used a disguised remuneration scheme from 6th April 1999.

-Where an individual would have received their income through a loan scheme that falls within the scope of this legislation, the loan will be treated as income and will be taxed as such from 5th April 2019.
-HMRC is requiring all of this due tax to be paid by 31st January 2020 – the deadline for self-assessment tax returns.
+Where an individual would have received their income through a loan scheme that falls within the scope of this legislation, the individual who benefited from the loan will be subject to a special tax charge from 5th April 2019.
+This ‘loan charge’ could cause financial hardship for thousands as it adds all the individual’s loans together and taxes them in one year.
+HMRC will require this tax to be paid by 31st January 2020 – the deadline for self-assessment tax returns – unless the affected parties come forward to settle before the charge comes into effect.

 ‘Financial distress and bankruptcies…”